 The overall responsibility for the Chapel rests with the trustees who met once during the year to receive reports on the Chapel's activities.
 The day to day operating decisions rest with the three elders who meet formally once each month and who informally are in constant communication with each other.
-They are supported by a deacon who is responsible for practical matters.
+They are supported by a deacon who is responsible for practical matters who meets with the elders each quarter.